Why dry hair / loose hair style can lead to hair damage?

 Compared to Unsaturated oils like Linseed, Coconut is very slow drying.

 Free Radicals float over the scalp.
 They can be triggered by Sunlight.
-This can lead to premature greying / discolouration of hair.
-Black colour is a protection against Sunlight.For more details about Sunlight and Free Radicals, please refer to the page ‘Sun Protection’ page
+That can lead to unwanted reactions on the scalp - say premature greying / discolouration of hair.
+Besides aging, Sun Protection is also a relevant factor for Greying.

 It is your hair.
 It is the only aid that can make a person look young.
 It is your call.